-Most paint strippers contain methylene chloride and other toxic petroleum-based ingredients.
+Most paint strippers contain methylene chloride and other toxic ingredients.
 These paint strippers are plant-based and non-toxic:

-- Citistrip — a citrus gel formula that stays active for up to 24 hours allowing stripping of multiple layers in one step — can be used on wood, metal and masonry surfaces
+- Citistrip — a citrus gel formula that stays active for up to 24 hours allowing stripping of multiple layers in one step — it can be used on wood, metal and masonry surfaces

-- Blue Bear 605 Pro Coating Remover — a zero VOC stripper that removes multiple layers of paint, varnish, enamel and urethane
+- Blue Bear 605 Pro Coating Remover — a zero-VOC stripper that removes multiple layers of paint, varnish, enamel and urethane

 - Paint Stripper Super Remover — this stripper claims to be the strongest paint remover available without methylene chloride or other toxic chemicals